idvorkin/Vim-Keybindings-For-Onenote/readme.md

 -----
 There are lots of quirks because AutoHotKey doesn't know the current cursor location, and OneNote behaves differently based on the cursor location.
 I'll list some of the bigger ones here
 * Fold only works in list mode.
-* Up and down motions cannot be used with commands